FortiGuard Labs Threat Research Report

 Once the malware is executed, it drops the tools and executes them by providing command-line arguments to save the collected data (e.g. mspass.exe /stext <destination_file.txt>) for later use.

 In the following Figure, it can be seen how the “WebBrowserPassView.exe”, “mspass.exe” and “ProduKey.exe” were executed during the malware execution.

 If we are on the same machine where the malware is executing, and run the “WebBrowserPassView” only, the tool will display the stored credentials in the browser, which is the expected behavior.

 As soon as the collection activities are done, however, the malware exfiltrates the information to the C&C server.
-In the following Figure, one can see the parameters and their related values used in the HTTP request, where “u=” is the URL, “p=” is the password, and “l” is the login.
+Figure 6, one can see the parameters and their related values used in the HTTP request, where “u=” is the URL, “p=” is the password, and “l” is the login.

 To confirm how many credential stealing routines this malware has, how many are based on the password-recovery tool, and which ones were developed by the malware author, we unpacked the sample to examine the real code inside it in order to identify them and confirm what other actions this malware is capable of performing.
 We found that the malware used only three NirSoft tools, but the malware author had also developed additional routines to steal credentials from other popular network and instant messaging clients such as: CoreFTP, FileZilla, and SmartFTP, among others.

 The main use of the NirSoft tools by this malware falls in the password-related category.
 But this particular sample also uses an additional System tool called “ProductKey”, with the description: “Recover lost Windows product key (CD-Key) and Office 2003/2007 product key.”.